eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

  * @param {string} path - The path which is affected by the message, e.g.: "/attributes"
  * @param {Object.<string, string>} dittoHeaders - The headers Object containing all Ditto Protocol header values
  * @param {*} [value] - The value to apply / which was applied (e.g. in a "modify" action)
+ * @param {number} status - The status code that indicates the result of the command.
+ * @param {Object} extra - The enriched extra fields when selected via "extraFields" option.
- * @returns {DittoProtocolMessage} dittoProtocolMessage - the mapped Ditto Protocol message or <code>null</code> if the message could/should not be mapped
+ * @returns {DittoProtocolMessage} dittoProtocolMessage -
+ *  the mapped Ditto Protocol message or
+ *  <code>null</code> if the message could/should not be mapped
  */
-let buildDittoProtocolMsg = function(namespace, id, group, channel, criterion, action, path, dittoHeaders, value) {
+function buildDittoProtocolMsg(namespace, id, group, channel, criterion, action, path, dittoHeaders, value, status, extra) {

     let dittoProtocolMsg = {};
     dittoProtocolMsg.topic = namespace + "/" + id + "/" + group + "/" + channel + "/" + criterion + "/" + action;
     dittoProtocolMsg.path = path;
     dittoProtocolMsg.headers = dittoHeaders;
     dittoProtocolMsg.value = value;
+    dittoProtocolMsg.status = status;
+    dittoProtocolMsg.extra = extra;
     return dittoProtocolMsg;
-};
+}

 /**
  * Builds an external message from the passed parameters.